saiteja0605/my-app/README.md

+Now push the my app directory to the github repository and confirm that the jenkins pipeline is triggered and deployment is working.

 Conclusion:

 Once the setup is complete, any commit to the GitHub repository's main branch will trigger the pipeline in Jenkins.
 The pipeline will: